EU MDR language requirements — what manufacturers and distributors need to know

 What responsibility must distributors assume?

-The MDR also makes distributors and importers responsible for compliance with the language requirements: According to MDR Article 14 (2b), they must check that the information required under Article 10 (11) is available and translated accordingly.
+The EU MDR also makes distributors and importers responsible for compliance with the language requirements: According to EU MDR Article 14 (2b), they must check that the information required under Article 10 (11) is available and translated accordingly.
 Documented processes are fundamental when it comes to accounting for compliance with these requirements.
-Article 14 of the MDR does not provide a legal requirement that a distributor must implement a QMS.
+Article 14 of the EU MDR does not provide a legal requirement that a distributor must implement a QMS.
 However, this changes if country-specific adaptations to a medical device are made, such as translating the instructions for use and other documentation.
-In this case, the distributor assumes responsibility for these and requires a QMS that must be certified by a notified body (MDR Article 16).
+In this case, the distributor assumes responsibility for these and requires a QMS that must be certified by a notified body (EU MDR Article 16).

 This means that all distributors must neatly document compliance with their obligations through processes.
 This is also the reason for the general recommendation to all distributors to implement a QMS.
 A QMS provides assurance that only legally compliant medical devices are distributed, that non-compliant, defective or unsuitable products are identified, and that traceability is ensured.

-Our team would be happy to assist you with regulatory compliance and specific questions regarding the MDR or the language provisions.
+Our team would be happy to assist you with regulatory compliance and specific questions regarding the EU MDR or the language provisions.
 We are monitoring the developments in all Member States and our team of experts is always available to assist you.
 If you have further questions on language provisions and EU MDR do not hesitate to contact us.